20 Ways to Lose Weight in Your Hips

 Caffeine Can Be Your Friend

 While there are pros and cons to caffeine, it has been shown time and time again that coffee can improve athletic performance.
-Drink your brew a few minutes before your workout and it will give you an energy boost to help tackle those fat burning, calorie-torching workout moves.
-Find out more with these 35 Things You Don’t Know About Caffeine.
+Drink your brew a few minutes before your workout and it will give you an energy boost to help tackle those fat burning, calorie-torching workout moves and burn hip fat.

 Consistency Is Key

 Bad weight takes time to put on—and it takes time to drop off, too.
+Wondering how to lose hip fat?
 One of the first things Neiman tells his clients is that it’s important to find a routine of healthy eating and exercise you can maintain.
 Then, he says, be relentless in achieving your goal.
 Most health and fitness professional recommend adhering to an 80/20 diet where 80 percent of the time you’re eating healthfully (vegetables, lean protein, etc.) and 20 percent of the time you’re giving into your food vices.

 Drink More Water

 “Think you’re hungry?
 Chances are you’re dehydrated and it’s messing with your metabolism,” says Neiman.
 Watching your water intake is especially important if you consume a lot of sodium, which is dehydrating (this tends to be the case if your diet is high in processed foods).
 Remember that food can be a great source for water—think watermelon and cucumbers.
-Several of the foods on our list of The 20 Most Filling Healthy Snacks have high water density!
+Several of the foods on our list of the most filling healthy snacks have high water density!